 - Menopause: Postmenopausal women who receive progesterone hormone replacement therapy are likely to develop melasma; however, postmenopausal women receiving only estrogen are less likely to develop the condition.

 Although not all cases require intervention, many patients seek treatment because the discoloration is bothersome.
 The skincare experts at MetroDerm, P.C. use a variety of techniques to correct the condition and eliminate discoloration.
 Because each patient’s needs are unique, treatment will vary depending on severity.
 A MetroDerm, P.C. dermatologist work with you to meet your skin care goals.
 Treatment options may include the following:

 - Chemical peels

 - Skin care: Choose skin care products that don’t sting or burn, as products that irritate the skin may worsen melasma.

 - Avoid waxing: Waxing may cause skin inflammation which can worsen melasma, so it’s important to avoid waxing areas of the body affected by the condition.

 Please remember that the information in this article cannot take the place of a consultation with a medical professional.
 Each patient is unique; therefore, results of treatment may vary.

 Melasma is a common condition that does not require treatment; however, if you are tired of dark spots on your face, there are highly effective treatments available.
 Let the dermatologists at MetroDerm, P.C. help you determine which treatment option would be best for you.
-Call to schedule an appointment at one of our three office locations located in Atlanta, Hiram, and Lilburn.
+Call to schedule an appointment at one of our four office locations located in Atlanta, Hiram, Lilburn, and Alpharetta, GA.